deresolution20/grafana-test/README.md

 Step 2:

-I created the stack by building a docker compose file and uploading it to Portainer and then deploying the stack.
+I created the stack by building a docker compose file and uploading it to Portainer and then deployed the stack.
 The docker-compose.yml file includes containers for both grafana and prometheus as well as two exporters to pull data in order to build a dashboard in Grafana.
+I chose node exporter to log my machine metrics, and cadvisor to log the container metrics.
 See docker-compose.yml file.